cadamsmith/capytable/README.md

 Gives HTML tables awesome capabilities like column ordering, searching, and pagination.

-The code is sourced from https://github.com/DataTables/DataTablesSrc.
+The code was originally sourced from https://github.com/DataTables/DataTablesSrc.

 The jQuery dependency has been dropped and most options / functionality removed.